Factors to consider before deciding on sanctions

 - lack of insight into failings

-- conduct which puts patients at risk of suffering harm
+- conduct which put patients at risk of suffering harm.

 Generally, whether or not harm did happen is less important than whether the nurse or midwife’s actions caused a risk of harm.
 We explain why this is in our guidance on investigating what caused the death or serious harm of a patient.
-It confirms that the fact that someone did suffer harm will only make a nurse or midwife’s conduct or failings more serious if they deliberately chose to take an unreasonable risk with patient safety, or did something truly exceptionally bad.
+It confirms that the fact that someone did suffer harm will only make a nurse or midwife’s conduct or failings more serious if they deliberately chose to take an unreasonable risk with the safety of patients or service users in their care.

 Previous interim orders and their effect on sanctionsBack to top

-The fact that a nurse or midwife has been under an interim order may show that their opportunity to remedy risks in their practice by working as a nurse or midwife has been limited.
+If a nurse or midwife has been under an interim order they may have only had a limited chance to remedy the risks in their practice by working as a nurse or midwife.

 If the nurse or midwife has followed the terms of the interim order, and made good progress under it, this can be relevant to questions about how much insight the nurse or midwife has shown, and how much of a risk they may present to the public in the future.

 Equally, any evidence that the nurse or midwife did not fully comply with an interim order may be relevant to questions about insight, their attitude towards professionalism, and whether they are likely to comply with any order the Fitness to Practise Committee might make.

 The fact that a nurse or midwife was previously under an interim order, and for how long, are relevant background factors in deciding on what a proportionate length of sanction might be.

 However, it would usually be wrong to simply deduct or discount the length of time for which the nurse or midwife was previously restricted or suspended under an interim order from the sanction order the panel is thinking about making.